Carmel - Greatest Place for Photos on California Highway 1

 - Carmel Art Festival

-Carmel Art Galleries is the Premier website for viewing a wide variety of galleries in Carmel-by-the-Sea, California.
+Carmel Art Galleries is the Premier website for viewing a wide variety of galleries in Carmel-by-the-Sea.

 Center for Photographic Art promotes excellence in photography through exhibitions, communication, and education.
-Histotic Sunset Cultural Center.
+Historic Sunset Cultural Center.

 - The Nancy Dodds Gallery

-Nancy Dodds Gallery in Carmel, California features contemporary artists including Beth Van Hoesen, Leslie Toms, Gail Packer, Anita Toney, Stephen McMillan, Stephen Mc Millan, Carolyn Lord, Randall Sexton, Teresa Onoda, Esther Baran, Bruce Botts, Eric
+This art business features contemporary artists including Beth Van Hoesen, Leslie Toms, Gail Packer, Anita Toney, Stephen McMillan, Stephen Mc Millan, Carolyn Lord, Randall Sexton, Teresa Onoda, Esther Baran, Bruce Botts, and others.

 Historic Spanish Mission from 1770

-Native Americans of the mission San Carlos Borromeo de Carmelo belonged to a number of separate bands within the Costanoan Language Group that contains 8 Indigenous Languages living on the Monterey Peninsula.
-These Indigenous Peoples helped to build many Catholic Missions in this part of California.
+Native Americans of the mission San Carlos Borromeo de Carmelo belonged to a number of separate bands within the Costanoan Language Group that contains eight indigenous languages living on the Monterey Peninsula.
+These indigenous groups helped to build many Catholic Missions in this part of California.
 Their history is divided into section periods on the following website: